-3) Medicare's Annual Open Enrollment Period starts October 15th
+Medicare's Annual Open Enrollment Period runs from October 15th – December 7th

-The Medicare Annual Open Enrollment Period runs from October 15th through December 7th, for a January 1st effective date.
+The Medicare Annual Open Enrollment Period runs for 54 days.
+You may only make changes or enroll in plans from October 15th through December 7th, with the effect date being January 1st.
 If you miss this enrollment window, you will need to keep the plan that you currently have for another year.

-4) Don’t get Medicare's Annual Open Enrollment Period confused with the new Obamacare Open Enrollment
+Don’t confuse Medicare's Annual Open Enrollment Period with the Obamacare Open Enrollment

-As if Medicare wasn’t already confusing enough, now there is one more thing to add to the chaos.
+As if Medicare wasn’t already confusing enough, now there is one more thing to add to the chaos!
 The Affordable Care Act (aka Obamacare) has its own "open enrollment” period around the same time as the Medicare Annual Open Enrollment Period.
 The two enrollments are very different, with different start and end dates.
-Just remember that the Obamacare open enrollment is not for (most) seniors!
+Just remember that the Obamacare open enrollment is not for Medicare eligible individuals.

 Many people believe that they can switch to a Medicare Supplement or Medigap plan during the Medicare Annual Open Enrollment Period.
-These Medicare Supplement or Medigap plans have a unique guaranteed enrollment period of 6 months, which usually begins on the first of the month that you turn 65 and are first eligible for Medicare Part B. This allows you to enroll these plans guaranteed, regardless of your health.
-However, if you miss this initial time period and wish to enroll, you will be subject to medical underwriting, and could be declined.
+These Medicare Supplement or Medigap plans have a unique guaranteed issue enrollment period of 6 months, which usually begins on the first of the month when you turn 65 and are first eligible for Medicare Part B. This initial period allows you to enroll these plans guaranteed, regardless of your health.
+But if you miss this period and wish to enroll later, you will be subject to medical underwriting, and could be declined.

-Before and during the Medicare Annual Open Enrollment Period, you will want to research your current health plan’s changes for the upcoming year, and compare it to other health plans in your area.
-If you determine that your current Medicare plan meets your needs, you don’t need to do anything.
-If you are not happy with your existing Medicare plan, or just want to compare what else is out there, give us a call at 952-224-0123.
+Prior to (and during) the Medicare Annual Open Enrollment Period, you will want to know and understand any changes that will be occurring to your current Medicare policy for the upcoming year.
+If you determine that your plan still meets your needs, you don’t need to do anything.
+On the other hand, If you are unhappy with your existing Medicare plan, or just want to see what else is out there, give us a call at (952) 224-0123.

 Recent Blog Posts